 The belted Whiteface dragonfly is well known for its amazing appearance.
 You can easily identify them by their white faces and black legs.
 Their appearance changes with aging.

-Also known as red-waisted white face, as males have red markings on the thorax.
+Also known as a red-waisted white face, males have red markings on the thorax.
 They are medium-sized, with an average length of 1.3 to 1.4 inches.
 They are seen near water bodies like ponds, lakes, etc. in Canada and the United States.

 8. Pin-tailed pondhawk